steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 - Left (Port) and Right(Starboard) [Underwater thrusters](https://en.wikipedia.org/wiki/Underwater_thruster) : These face forward and are centered front to back and top to bottom.
 They operate like tank treads, if both drive forward, the vehicle goes forward; both back: back; one front the other back, vehicle turns.
 One operating, the other not, the vehicle goes at half speed and turns in the opposite direction.
 - [Rudder](https://en.wikipedia.org/wiki/Rudder): turns vehicle left and right, proportional to vehicle speed
 - [Elevators](<https://en.wikipedia.org/wiki/Elevator_(aeronautics)>): points vehicle up and down, proportional to vehicle speed
-- Aft thrusters; Small thrusters that point vehicle up and down; very slow, but works when not in motion
+- Vertical thrusters; Small thrusters that point vehicle up and down; very slow, but works when not in motion

-The submarine is an idealized, simplified vehicle to keep the project fun!
+The submarine simulation is an idealized vehicle to keep the project fun!

 ## Submarines for Inspiration